Ricky-Millar/VS-NodeMCU-1.0-antenna-tracker/README.md

 to do this go into "src\main\io\gps.c" then find: ubloxSetNavRate(0xC8, 1, 1)
 the "0xC8" is 200, for 200ms between transmissions.
-I have set this to 50 (0x32).
+I have set this to 50 (0x32).  (this is probably overkill but I want to see if anything goes wrong...)